simoberny/basketball_statistics_extraction/README.md

 ### Ball Tracking
 ![gif tracking](https://github.com/simoberny/basket_tracking/blob/master/data/ball_track.gif)

+## TODO
+1. All phase merged with realtime statistics

 ## Instructions
 1. This files need to be placed in a "project folder" inside samples folder of MaskRCNN.